 PREFER A GUIDED TOUR?

 A guided day trip to Pompeii from Sorrento makes a lot of sense if you want to maximize your time.
 This small group tour from Sorrento to Pompeii combines a visit to the ruins with a visit to Mt.
 Vesuvius, while this tour combines Pompeii and Herculaneum.
-You can also splurge on a private transfer with guide to Pompeii and Herculaneum.

 #9 Mt.
 Vesuvius: Walking on a volcano and enjoying the views